In This Article

 Although the name includes the word optional, it's fairly straightforward.
-We consulted with fashion experts to break down black-tie optional attire, as well as the dos and don'ts of adhering to this somewhat-ambiguous dress code.
+We consulted with personal stylist Adriana Gonzalez-Ramirez to break down black-tie optional attire as well as the dos and don'ts of adhering to this somewhat ambiguous dress code.

 Meet the Expert

 Adriana Gonzalez-Ramirez is a personal stylist at Wishi, an online styling service founded by acclaimed celebrity stylist Karla Welch that connects you with the world's top stylists to help you shop online while incorporating what's already in your wardrobe.

 “Black-tie optional dress codes are a desire from the couple for everyone to dress up,” says Gonzalez-Ramirez.
 “Men are not required to wear tuxes, but it's a plus if they do.
 Women should wear full-length dresses, but if someone is wearing a cocktail dress, it would be acceptable.”

 Black-tie optional is an intentionally vague parameter that allows for a lot of flexibility when it comes to your ensemble.
 With this dress code, you can probably bet that the wedding party will be in floor-length gowns and tuxedos, along with most immediate family members.
 Expect to see a mix of formality from the other guests—some will take the opportunity to dress up, while others will be happy to wear a more comfortable suit or midi dress.